domRiddle/ASF/Docker.md

 docker run -it --name asf justarchi/archisteamfarm
 ```

 If everything ended successfully, after pulling all layers and starting container, you should notice that ASF properly started and informed us that there are no defined bots, which is good - we verified that ASF in docker works properly.
-Hit `CTRL+P` then `CTRL+Q` in order to quit foreground docker container, then stop ASF container with `dotnet stop asf`.
+Hit `CTRL+P` then `CTRL+Q` in order to quit foreground docker container, then stop ASF container with `docker stop asf`.